 The airdrop allocation will be distributed on the basis of ownership of UNI and SUSHI.
 In order to claim the PNG in the airdrop, UNI and SUSHI holders that had tokens on December 7th, 2020 will need to call withdraw on a distribution contract.
 This transaction must be from the same address that holds UNI/SUSHI on Ethereum and must be sent within one month of Pangolin’s launch.
 The steps are as follows:

 - First, a user deposits SUSHI or UNI from their Ethereum address that stored tokens on December 7th, 2020, onto the Ethereum <> Avalanche bridge contract sitting on Ethereum.

 - Second, the holder withdraws SUSHI or UNI from the Ethereum <> Avalanche bridge contract sitting on Avalanche.
 The withdrawal address on the Avalanche side must be the same as the address on the Ethereum side.
 This is possible since Avalanche supports Metamask and other tools out of the box, therefore Ethereum addresses resolve to the same Avalanche addresses.

 - Third, and finally, the user will be able to instantly withdraw PNG.

-The details for this claim will be provided here after the official Pangolin launch.
+The details for this claim can be found here.

 A big part of the value proposition of PNG’s governance is that it is highly community-driven.
 Because there are no insiders, such as investors, team members, or other such stakeholders, the development of Pangolin remains entirely up to the wider community.
 Pangolin governance will be live three months after launch and will enable several key actions, including: